0zBug/F3XService/README.md

 # F3XService
-A module that creates Instances with F3X Building Tools by firing remotes
+**A module that creates Instances with F3X Building Tools by firing remotes.**
 # Documentation
 ### new
 **Instance.new but for F3X.**